 You’ve spent months preparing for your dream vacation.

-Believe it or not, this scenario affects 30–70% of travelers, depending on their destination.
+Believe it or not, this scenario affects 30–70% of travellers, depending on their destination.
 The risks of getting “Montezuma’s revenge”, “Delhi belly”, the “Aztec two-step”—or whatever euphemism you prefer—vary greatly depending on where you go and at what time of the year.

 The highest-risk destinations are Asian countries (with the exception of Japan), the Middle East, Africa, Mexico, and Central and South America.
-Traveling to Eastern Europe, South Africa, Argentina, Chile, and some Caribbean islands also poses some medium risk, while the risks are significantly lower in destinations such as the United States., Canada, Northern Europe, Australia and New Zealand.
+Travelling to Eastern Europe, South Africa, Argentina, Chile, and some Caribbean islands also poses some medium risk, while the risks are significantly lower in destinations such as the United States., Canada, Northern Europe, Australia and New Zealand.

-What exactly is traveler’s diarrhea?
+What exactly is traveller’s diarrhea?

-Traveler’s diarrhea is a stomach and intestinal infection that occurs as a result of eating or drinking contaminated food or water that has been handled in an unsanitary manner.
+Traveller’s diarrhea is a stomach and intestinal infection that occurs as a result of eating or drinking contaminated food or water that has been handled in an unsanitary manner.
 Contrary to popular belief, contaminated food, not water, is the primary cause of this illness.
 One of the most common ways of being affected is by cooks and food handlers who don’t wash their hands after they’ve used the bathroom, thus spreading bacteria to unknowing patrons.
 Another frequent cause is when vegetables and fruits are chopped on the same surface as raw meat.

-Almost 80% of all cases of traveler’s diarrhea are caused by E. coli bacteria, while only 20% are caused by other types of bacteria, which can include Salmonella, Shigella, and Campylobacter, parasites, and viruses.
+Almost 80% of all cases of traveller’s diarrhea are caused by E. coli bacteria, while only 20% are caused by other types of bacteria, which can include Salmonella, Shigella, and Campylobacter, parasites, and viruses.

 Keep Your Hands Clean